 All-day activity tracking

-Sleep tracking аnd silent alarm
+Sleep tracking using a wedge pillow for acid reflux аnd silent alarm

 Cardio Fitness Level score